Fast, not so furious? Europe wrestles with electric scooters

 Last week, city officials in the German capital announced plans for on-street parking zones for the battery-powered vehicles, which are often left haphazardly on sidewalks.
 Berlin police will also step up patrols to prevent illegal behavior such as doubling.

-German police say seven people have been seriously injured and 27 suffered minor injuries in scooter accidents since mid-June, saying most were due to riders behaving carelessly.
+German police say 34 people have been injured in scooter accidents just since mid-June, saying most were due to riders behaving carelessly.

 While pro-scooter folks say they're a way to cut down on more polluting forms of transport, the anti-scooter faction says they're mainly used by people who would otherwise walk or take public transport anyway.